WALT WHITMAN, SOLDIERS' MISSIONARY

 Armory-Square-Hospital.jpg

-Dressed in a dark suit and felt hat, he visited day and night, tending to some 80,000 men.
+Dressed in a dark suit and felt hat, he visited day and night, tending to some 80,000 men in two years.
 Calling them “my own children or younger brothers,” he watched hundreds die, held their hands, closed their eyes.
-Evenings he walked the streets, sometimes spotting President Lincoln.
-He soon came to love this “hoosier Michelangelo.”
+Evenings he walked the streets, sometimes spotting President Lincoln whom he came to love and admire.
 “Who can see that man without losing all wish to be sharp upon him personally?
 Who can say he has not a good soul?”

 Lincoln and Whitman never met, but Whitman befriended many doctors and nurses.
 Some resented his bond with the wounded and suspected his motives.
 “There comes that odious Walt Whitman to talk evil and unbelief to my boys,” one nurse wrote.
 But though Leaves of Grass shocked readers with its gay sensuality, Whitman’s love of the fallen was not sexual.
 He had compassion for all, marveling at how nurses and doctors toiled, "everything bent to save a life from the very grip of the destroyer."